adcirc-io/adcirc-render/API.md

 <a name="renderer-zoom-to" href="#renderer-zoom-to">#</a> *gl_renderer*.**zoom_to**(*geometry*)

-Tranlates and zooms the renderer view to the bounding box of *geometry*.
+Translates and zooms the renderer view to the bounding box of *geometry*.

 ## Geometry